 ABSTRACT:

 The overall goal of this study is to assess the autonomic and behavioral effects of passive motion in rodents using the elevator vertical motion and Ferris-wheel rotation devices.
-These assays can help confirm the integrity and normal functioning of the autonomic system.
+These assays can help confirm the integrity and normal functioning of the autonomic nervous system.
 They are coupled to quantitative measures based on defecation counting, open-field examination, and balance beam crossing.
 The advantages of these assays are their simplicity, reproducibility, and quantitative behavioral measures.
 The limitations of these assays are that the autonomic reactions could be epiphenomena of non-vestibular disorders and that a functioning vestibular system is required.
 Examination of disorders such as motion sickness will be greatly aided by the detailed procedures of these assays.

 INTRODUCTION:

 Motion sickness (MS) due to abnormal visuo-vestibular stimulation leads to autonomic reaction, eliciting symptoms such epigastric discomfort, nausea and/or vomiting1.
 According to current theories, motion sickness may be caused by a sensory conflict or neuronal mismatch from receiving integrated motion information that differs from the anticipated internal model of the environment2,3 or postural instability as would occur on a yawing ship4,5.
 Despite significant advances in the field of motion sickness and vestibular autonomic functioning6-12, future research can be aided by standardized evaluation protocols.
 Assessing the autonomic effects of standard passive motions will greatly benefit investigations into the causes and prevention of motion sickness.
 The overall goal of this study is to assess the autonomic and behavioral effects of passive motion in rodents.
 Animal models, such as rodents, allow easy experimental manipulation (e.g., passive motion and pharmaceutical) and behavioral evaluation, which can be used to study the etiology of motion sickness.
-Here, we present a detailed assay battery for testing the effects of passive motion and the integrity of vestibular functioning.
+Here, we present a detailed battery for testing the effects of passive motion and the integrity of vestibular functioning.